-The Fund's investments are susceptible to equity price risk arising from uncertainties about future prices.
-The Fund Manager manages this risk through diversification of its investment portfolio in terms of geographical distribution and industry concentration
+The Fund's investments in mutual fund units are susceptible to equity price risk arising from uncertainties about future prices.
+The Fund Manager manages this risk through diversification of its investment portfolio in terms of geographical distribution and industry concentration.